tryscer/flock/Book/Flock-Music.md

 *(Yeah!
 Give it to our new roadie, Tommy!)*

 Later, in the band's truck leaving the drive-in, with Eddie smoking at the wheel and the band all celebrating and drinking, I turn and look back.
 ​	In the future, experts will debate endlessly on when was it that the Steam Pillars first burst into the spotlight.
 Some will say Atlanta; others that it was as early as Columbia.
-But for me it's always going to be this moment, driving away from the Hitching Post Drive-In in Salisbury, when I look behind us and see the length of US-29 is an uninterrupted string of caravan headlights, running up and down the hills and extending into the horizon.

-# Side 3: Alice
-## Track 12: Sundown Town
- (6 tact 2)
-- [ ] radio break about Elvis: *…so Elvis stepped on a grenade and stepped off the edge of the world.
-We need a new King.
-Jerry Lee is underground;*

-Tim's hair is red.
-Tim's eyes are blue.
-Tim's eyelashes are also red, but at the same time blonde, as well.
-Tim's lips are thin and at the same time delicious.
-Tim's touch is gentle and unsure.
-Tim's smell is beyond the power words could hold.
-These are the things I'm telling myself to pass the time in this unprecedentedly silent car.
-​	"So," Barry tries again.
-​	"You know what, Bear, shut up," Cindy says.
-​	"Yeah, Bear," Eleanore says.
-"It's none of yours."
-​	"So you're just not gonna talk to me?"
-I try again.
-​	"Yes," Cindy says.
-​	"Ever?"
-​	"Yes."
-​	"Eleanore, same question?"
-​	Eleanore looks up at me from her copy of *SEVENTEEN.*
-​	"Yes," she says.

-## Track 13: Are You Ready, Atlanta?
- (6 tact 3)
-## Track 14: Band on the Run
- (7.1 - aftermath of atlanta: the band and caravan have real enemies now, and also a lot of new friends)
-## Track 15: You Can't Take It With You
- (7.2)
-# Side 4: Tim
-(in which the Pillars crash and burn, the flock matures and deals with authorities, and Tim's rise to fame begins)
-## Track 16: Shake Hands With a Devil
- (8.1)
-## Track 17: Let My People Go!
- (8.2)
-## Track 18: Too Much A-Love
- (8.3 - Sit-in, Babatunde sharing the secret of Love)
-## Epilogue: Will We Fade?
- (from Tim's POV)
+But for me it's always going to be this moment, driving away from the Hitching Post Drive-In in Salisbury, when I look behind us and see the length of US-29 is an uninterrupted string of caravan headlights, running up and down hills and extending into the horizon.

+# Side C: Alice
+(the steam pillars face fame; the flock is born; tim starts playing with the band)
+### 12: Sundown Town
+- the pillars and caravan face violent opposition; are decommissioned for a while; fan clubs rise in the meanwhile and they turn into flocks; the famous flames join the steam pillars and leave james brown; mr. macallister comes to curse but gets out blessing.
+- facing pushback from jealous eleanore and cindy about dating tim, alice is shown to have grown both in her abilities and social status in the group, as she brings the problem to a Loving conclusion.

+### 13: Are You Ready, Atlanta?
+- as the huge caravan finds crafty ways to infiltrate Atlanta, the Pillars are offered a deal to go "Straight" by attending a legal public show -- but having Heath play on a different stage. this causes rifts within the group and within the fan clubs.
+- on the way to atlanta and while there, a mysterious suitor leaves alice pretty poems on phone booths. it turns out to be shirley and not tim.
+- baba starts teaching alice to play the drums. while drumming, they muse about life.
+- the show, in front of 10K people, is disrupted by the caravan itself, who spontaneously decides for itself. the chapter ends a moment before the disruption occurs.

+### 14: Band On The Run / Ushpizin
+- the caravan has to navigate harder enemies now, and use more guile and cunning.
+- they have many guests, including Mr. C. Evans, who comes in and sort of stays.
+- more real musicians join the steam pillars, who become a motherfucking large band
+- the caravan grows throughout the episode, which has time jumps. by the end of the track is so big it has a logistics arm
+- vilma and heath clash more and more on stage.
+- mucho, who never recovered from his injury, drinks more and more.
+- tim is unhappy with the treatment he gets from the pillars. with Alice's support, he teaches himself to play guitar (using joe as inspiration) as alice continues her tutelage under baba. later, tim and alice will learn to play for work flocks.
+### 15: You Can't Take It With You
+- Alice has her 18th party at a pillars show, where the band gives her respect
+- Mr. C. Evans befriends Tim.
+Alice doesn't like it.
+- The track ends with band and loyal caravan members ditching their painted vehicles and boarding a train into their final destination: West East St. Los Givatayim.
+# Side D: Tim
+(the steam pillars crash and burn; the flock matures; tim finds success)
+### 16: Better Have a Long Arm
+- to appease Buzz Music, the pillars agree to record a single. this causes baba to leave the band.
+- when the pillars get to the recording studio they learn their single is the b-side: the a-side will be the song Tim wrote.
+- Mr C. Evans sets his sights on Tim instead of the pillars.
+He teaches him the phrase "if you're going to shake hands with the devil, better have a long arm."

+### 17: Let My People Go!
+- the pillars break up.
+- in the wake of the pillars' breakup with buzz, the authorities surround West East Givatayim.
+- Barry volunteers to talk to the Man, but since the Man doesn't understand flocking, he is mistaken for the leader and jailed.

+### 18: Too Much A-Love
+- in the aftermath of last episode, the flocks decide to arrange a powerful sit-in next to the jail where Barry is held.
+- babatunde appears as a flock member. he teaches the secret of Love to the flock, negating the need for the pillars.
+- in an "all because of a little nail" scene, cindy eats a little led.

+# Epilogue
+- at cindy's funeral, mr. macallister joins the movement.
+- after, tim and alice try to convince each other but fail.
+Alice stays with the flock and Tim leaves to pursue a career in show business.
+(We might learn through his musings that the song he wrote for alice was his first hit.)
+- Before leaving, Tim finds Barry and leaves him with a long, romantic goodbye kiss.
+- Tim is leaving West Los Givatayim on his bike.
+It rains.
+Near the sign saying he's leaving city limits he stops and looks back.
+- Goodbye, Alice.